SeaCloudsEU/seaclouds-distribution/README.md

 Please double-check in nohup.out the correct url.

 Finally, copy and paste [seaclouds blueprint](seaclouds.yaml) to deploy the SeaClouds platform on the 2 VMs.

+You should update the privateKeyFile property in the blueprint to the actual path.
+If you run setup.sh in the this directory (./setup.sh), the property will be updated for you.